Failsworth: Education

 The local comprehensive school is Co-op Academy Failsworth, which moved to a new building in 2008 from two buildings known as Upper School and Lower School.
 It caters for students aged between 11 and 16.
 The £28-million project brought the town's secondary schooling to come under one roof.
 It has specialist sports college status.

 Religious sites

 Transport

 Failsworth's main thoroughfare is Oldham Road (A62) between Manchester and Oldham.
-The M60 is an orbital motorway circling Greater Manchester, with access via Junction 22.
+The M60 is an ring-road motorway circling Greater Manchester, with access via Junction 22.
 Its completion around 1995–2000 saw the installation of a graded junction and other notable changes to the A62.
 It led to several rows of buildings around the junction being demolished.

-There are frequent buses through Failsworth between Manchester city centre and Oldham on First Greater Manchester's 83 overground service.
-There is also a frequent service to Manchester city centre and to Huddersfield/Saddleworth via Oldham, with services 180 and 184.
+There are frequent buses through Failsworth between Manchester city centre and Oldham on Stagecoach Manchester's 83 Bee Network service.
+There is also a frequent service to Manchester city centre and to Saddleworth via Oldham, with service 84.
 Other bus destinations from Failsworth are Ashton-under-Lyne, Chadderton, Huddersfield, Rochdale, Royton, Saddleworth, Shaw & Crompton and Trafford Centre.